UniMath/agda-unimath/src/foundation-core/coherently-invertible-maps.lagda.md

         ( is-invertible-ap-is-coherently-invertible)
 ```

-### Given a coherently invertible map, its inverse is transpose coherently invertible
+### The inverse of a coherently invertible map is transpose coherently invertible

 Of course there is also a converse construction, and since these just move data
 around, they are strict inverses to one another.